conjure-cp/conjure/ide/report/Questionaire.md

 2. How many solution nodes were found?
-□ 0
 □ 1
 □ 2
+□ 4
 \
 	How easy was it to find the answer?
 	<pre>
 	□ Very Easy     □ Easy     □ Neutral 	□ Hard	   □ Very Hard
 	</pre>

-3. Which set was 3 included in at the first solution?
+3. Which set was 3 included in at the first solution node?
 □ Set A
 □ Set B
 \